 I see writing as both my work and my joy.
 It has become a form of deliverance for me and assists me in processing through life’s ups and downs living with multiple sclerosis.
 Writing can do that–help you through unexpected valleys.
 It transforms the frustration and pain into something less constrictive.
-Writing frees me.
+In short, writing frees me.

 Jenay must find where her strength lies in order to face the challenges life brings her or be washed away like driftwood on the tumultuous shores of Lake Superior.
 Life’s richest dramas play out under the banner of two ruby colored moons and become the hidden gems which forge her into a mature strong woman.
 Jenay realizes God is by her side, using even the harsh events of life to create something precious in her.

-Blue Moon: The year is 1885, and unwed Vanessa Gulet must surrender her newborn son to her married twin sister, Valerie, to raise.
+The year is 1885, and unwed Vanessa Gulet must surrender her newborn son to her married twin sister, Valerie, to raise.
 A seed of bitterness grows in Vanessa.
-When the opportunity arises for her to have what she’s always wanted, Vanessa takes it despite the consequences to her family.
-Will Vanessa and Valerie remain at odds, or will they allow the power of forgiveness to heal their strained relationship?
+When the opportunity arises for her to have what she’s always wanted, Vanessa takes it despite the consequences to her family, getting more than she bargained for.

-Valerie, overcome with loss and grief, faces a terrible disease–multiple sclerosis– just as her identity as a mother is threatened.
-Will she and her husband forge through these trials together or will these upsets cause them to drift apart?
+Meanwhile, Valerie, overcome with loss and grief, faces the diagnosis of multiple sclerosis.
+Will she and her husband, Felix, forge through their trials, or will life’s upsets cause them to drift apart?

 Love seems to bloom in the most unlikely of places in Webaashi Bay for an old friend of Jenay’s and a woman who owns the local dress shop.
 A parallel tale of love, forgiveness, and reuniting lost things is spun by a local author adding another dimension to the tale of the Gulet twins and their saga.